Common Questions

 Q: Do they shed?

 A: Yes.
-Jindos are a double-coated breed and they shed their coats twice a year on average.
+Korean Jindo Dogs are a double-coated breed and they shed their coats twice a year on average.

 Q: How are they with cats?

-A: A Jindo may come to accept the family cat in the household, especially when raised as a pup, but a new cat or the neighbor's cat is another story.
+A: A Korean Jindo Dog may come to accept the family cat in the household, especially when raised as a pup, but a new cat or the neighbor's cat is another story.

 Q: How are they with other dogs?